JagadishhS/sampleApiAutomationSuite/README.md

 # Sample API Automation Suite done using Karate

+This project contains both Manual and Automation test cases for API testing,

+Manual cases is placed at the project root : ./VonageConversationsApi Cases.xlsx

-The sample cases in this suite are done for vonage's conversation APIs avaialble @ https://developer.nexmo.com/api/conversation
+The Automation cases are done using karate.
+These cases are done for vonage's conversation APIs avaialble @ https://developer.nexmo.com/api/conversation

 A copy the these Vonage api definitions can also be found at this project's root folder : ./conversation.yml